The penalty for not having health insurance in 2018:

 And individual health insurance (the kind you buy on your own, instead of getting coverage from an employer) is only available for purchase during open enrollment, unless you have a qualifying event later in the year.
 The open enrollment period applies both on and off the exchange.

-The mandate penalty still applies
+The mandate penalty still applies in 2018

 On President Trump’s first day in office, he signed an executive order directing federal agencies to be as lenient as possible in their enforcement of the ACA.
 Shortly afterward, the IRS published a statement noting that they would continue to accept “silent returns” for 2016.
 Silent returns are those on which the tax filers simply don’t answer the question about whether they had health insurance throughout the year.